 What makes Indonesia diving better than other destinations?

-Indonesia's superiority stems from its combination of marine biodiversity, pristine conditions, cultural richness, and remote access:
+The Indonesian archipelago's superiority stems from its combination of marine biodiversity, pristine conditions, cultural richness, and remote access:

 Marine Biodiversity Advantages: